 Pour the egg mixture ALL over the rest of the ingredients… ↓

 Sprinkle over remaining cheese and that’s it!
-Bake for around 45 minutes and you’ve got a perfect, cheesy breakfast casserole that everyone will LOVE!
+Bake for around 45 minutes and you’ve got a perfect, cheesy Sweet Potato Hash Brown Breakfast Casserole that everyone will LOVE!
 Perfect for breakfast or brunch or lazy, stay-in-your-pyjamas weekend mornings.

 You can also make the casserole the night before and allow it to come to room temperature for about 30 minutes before baking!